Marty Amsler

-Charles Martin "Marty" Amsler (born October 26, 1942) is a former American football defensive end in the National Football League for the Chicago Bears, Cincinnati Bengals and Green Bay Packers.
-He played college football at the University of Evansville.
+Charles Martin Amsler (October 26, 1942 – January 4, 2024) was an American professional football player who was a defensive end in the National Football League (NFL) for the Chicago Bears, Cincinnati Bengals, and Green Bay Packers.
+He played college football for the Evansville Purple Aces.

 Early years

-Amsler went to Benjamin Bosse High School in Evansville, Indiana and graduated in 1960.
+Amsler went to Benjamin Bosse High School in Evansville, Indiana, and graduated in 1960.
 He graduated from University of Evansville in 1967.

 In 1964, he was named to the All-Conference team of the Indiana Collegiate Conference at defensive end.

-He was inducted into the University of Evansville Hall of Fame and the Indiana Football Hall of Fame in 1979 and 2001 respectively.
+Amsler was inducted into the University of Evansville Hall of Fame and the Indiana Football Hall of Fame in 1979 and 2001 respectively.

 Professional career

 Dallas Cowboys

-Amsler was selected in the 18th round (243rd overall) of the 1965 NFL Draft by the Dallas Cowboys.
+Amsler was selected in the 18th round (243rd overall) of the 1965 NFL draft by the Dallas Cowboys.
 He became the first graduate from the University of Evansville to be drafted into the NFL.
 He was waived before the season started and returned to Evansville, to serve as an assistant coach for the offensive and defensive linemen.

 Denver Broncos (first stint)

-He signed with the Denver Broncos as a free agent in 1966, but was cut before the season started.
+Amsler signed with the Denver Broncos as a free agent in 1966, but was cut before the season started.